scaleoutsystems/FEDn-client-cifar10-pytorch/README.md

 To attach to a FEDn network, first edit 'fedn-network.yaml' to set the endpoint for the controller/reducer.
 Then edit 'extra-hosts.yaml' to provice dns resolution for each combiner in the FEDn network (cpu version).

+If you first need to deploy a FEDn network, follow the instructions here: https://github.com/scaleoutsystems/fedn

 ## Configure and start a client usign cpu device

 The following will help you configure a client on a blank Ubuntu 20.04 LTS VM: